Scaling the Convex Barrier with Sparse Dual Algorithms: Preliminaries: Neural Network Relaxations

 \subsection{A Tighter Relaxation}

 A much tighter approximation of problem \eqref{eq:noncvx_pb} than the Planet relaxation ($\S$\ref{sec:relax-planet}) can be obtained by representing the convex hull of the composition of constraints \eqref{eq:verif-linconstr} and \eqref{eq:verif-relu} rather than the convex hull of constraint \eqref{eq:verif-relu} alone.
 A formulation of this type was recently introduced by~\citet{Anderson2020}.
+In order to represent the interaction between $\xb_k$ and all possible subsets of the activations of the previous layer, the formulation relies on a number of auxiliary matrices, which we will now introduce.
+Weight matrices are masked entry-wise via $I_k$, binary masks belonging to the following set: $\smash{2^{W_k} = \{0, 1\}^{n_k \times n_{k-1}}}$.
+We define $\mathcal{E}_k := 2^{W_k} \setminus \{0, 1\}$, to exclude the all-zero and all-one masks, which we treat separately (see $\S$\ref{sec:preacts}).
+In addition, the formulation requires bounds on the subsets of $\xb_{k-1}$ selected via the masking.
+In order to represent these bounds, the formulation exploits matrices $\smash{\lbrv_{k-1}, \ubrv_{k-1} \in \mathbb{R}^{n_k \times n_{k-1}}}$, which are also masked via $I_k$ and computed via interval arithmetic as follows: